-Operation Black Antler is a critically acclaimed immersive theatre piece, which in June 2016, took place in a secret location in Chatham, Kent.
+Operation Black Antler was a critically acclaimed immersive theatre piece, which in June 2016, took place in a secret locations in Chatham, Kent.

 What the audience thought

 “Fabulous!
 The use of local people and various non-theatrical venues made this wonderful community immersive theatre.
 Thank you for bringing the production to Chatham.”

 “Participating in theatre is terrifying and we should probably do more of it.”

 “It’s a powerful, bewildering, unnerving experience, both during and for a considerable time after.
 I’m affected by what I have done, even though I know it is a fiction.
 And maybe worse, I know that I am willing to do what I have done again.”

 WOW Magazine, Kent

 In 2016, issues such as Wikileaks, the Edward Snowden affair and the revelations about the Special Demonstration Squad were in the news, and showed that there were secret forces within the state which had little respect for the law.

 In Operation Black Antler the audience is given power and control and you have to choose how to exercise it.